-I have experienced both since rejection can usually be a good story to grab the attention of a crowd.
+I have experienced both.
+Rejection can usually be a good story to grab the attention of a crowd.
 But writing on your resume that you have not completed college or that you hold no degree from a reputable university usually result in a long silence.
-That is why despite being a drop out that frequently finds work, I still recommend people to go to college.
+That is why, despite being a drop out that frequently finds work, I still recommend people to go to college.
 It just makes it easier.

 When looking for a job, I usually send a copy of my resume to at least 10 companies at a time, and among those, I am lucky if one calls me for a follow up.
-Lucky, not because the employer does not read about my long and relatively accomplished resume, but because I have to hope that among the people that end up reading, one of them will have to have a similar story.
+Lucky, not because the employer does not read about my long and relatively accomplished resume, but because I have to hope that among the people that end up reading, one of them will have a similar story to mine.

 When one of the decision heads read my resume and notice that there is a gap where my education ends and when the first job starts, that part where I am supposed to toss a funny hat in the air, they can't help but say it out loud: